Nullcorps/woocommerce-gateway-bitcoin/README.md

 Stuff to do:

+IN PROG - make it also work with blockstream.info's api, allow user to set preference but keep the other as a failover in case of rate limiting

+- auto refill addresses when running low, something like on payme page, self maintaining.

+- auto prune addresses which may have been used in the mean time (e.g. multiple instances?)

+- just before fresh address is linked to order in the postmeta, check past/present balances are still 0

 - maybe allow user-definable derivation paths?
-Do other wallets use something other than m/0/1?
+Do other wallets use something other than m/0/1? << HA!
+How about no

-- make it also work with blockstream.info's api, allow user to set preference but keep the other as a failover in case of rate limiting

-- give the option of QR from google images or local libary depending on privacy preference
+- give the option of QR from google images or local libary depending on privacy preference << meh, why?

 - idk, tidy it up a bit or something, remove any inline css